What types of organisations are eligible to host interns through this program?

 What are the insurance requirements?

-Interns are covered by UWA’s student placement insurance (see Resources above).
+Interns are covered by UWA’s student placement insurance (see Resources above or the UWA website).
 The interns’ enrolment ensures that this cover is automatic and does not require special documentation.

 Unless otherwise agreed, organisations must maintain the following insurance cover for the duration of the internship covering the organisation and the student: